michaeljclark/michaeljclark.github.io/developer.md

 To post a message to all the list members, send email to [rv8-dev@lists.anarch128.org](mailto:rv8-dev@lists.anarch128.org)

-To subscribe to the rv8-dev mailing list, send an email to [rv8-dev-subscribe@lists.anarch128.org](mailto:rv8-dev-subscribe@lists.anarch128.org) or visit the list info page:
+To subscribe to the rmailing list, send email to [rv8-dev-subscribe@lists.anarch128.org](mailto:rv8-dev-subscribe@lists.anarch128.org) or visit the list info page: